gerth2/gerth2.github.io/_drafts/controls_supp_arm.md

 Just as before, use the same doubling/halving technique to get close, then tweak once close.

-Start by tuning P, just to where oscillations start to happen.
+Start by tuning P, just to where oscillations _around the setpoint_ start to happen.

 First do the big adjustments:
 <br>